Valama/valama/README.md

 ## Contribution ##
-See the wiki page for some information: [Wiki](https://github.com/Valama/valama/wiki)
+See the wiki page for some information [Wiki](https://github.com/Valama/valama/wiki) or drop in on [#valama](http://webchat.freenode.net/?channels=#valama) (irc.freenode.net).

 ## License ##
 Valama is distributed under the terms of the GNU General Public License version 3 or later and published by:
  * Linus Seelinger
  * Dominique Lasserre

-For a full list of all contributors see [here](https://github.com/Valama/valama/graphs/contributors) and take a look at `AUTHORS` file.
+For a full list of all contributors see [here](https://github.com/Valama/valama/graphs/contributors) and take a look at [AUTHORS](https://github.com/Valama/valama/blob/master/AUTHORS) file.

 ## Credits ##
 element-\* icons from [Anjuta IDE](https://projects.gnome.org/anjuta/) (GPL2 licensed)